Close Menu

 Key Takeaways

-- Oral hygiene paired with good nutrition supports daily success at work.
-Brushing with fluoride toothpaste helps protect teeth from damage caused by harmful bacteria while improving overall well-being for sharper minds!
+• Oral hygiene paired with good nutrition supports daily success at work.
+Brushing with fluoride toothpaste helps protect teeth from damage caused by harmful bacteria, while treatments like natural veneers can enhance both dental health and appearance—contributing to overall well-being and sharper minds!

 The Role of Nutrition in Dental Health